 In addition to establishing the authorized access point for a given entity the authority record acts as documentation showing what decisions were made when the authority metadata was created and why.
 RDA and the DCM Z1 instruct catalogers to record reference sources used in establishing access points and recording related attributes.
 These sources include the name of the source, when it was published or accessed, and the evidence found that supports the decisions made in the authority record.
-For example, when creating a series authority record for David Eddings’ Belgariad series while cataloging the third book in the series the following reference note could be created providing evidence for the choices made in the record: “Magician’s gambit, 1983: title page (Book Three of The Belgariad) title page verso (The Belgariad / Book Three)”.
+For example, when creating an authority record for David Eddings’ Belgariad series while cataloging the third book in the series the following reference note could be created providing evidence for the choices made in the record: “Magician’s gambit, 1983: title page (Book Three of The Belgariad) title page verso (The Belgariad / Book Three)”.
+An expression authority record for the English translation of Albert Camus’ The Stranger could include a source note for the English translation by Stuart Gilbert published in New York by Alfred A. Knopf in 1946: “The stranger, 1946: title page (The Stranger by Albert Camus; English translation by Stuart Gilbert)”.

 Metadata Encoding Standards for Authority Records

 Authority records can be formatted for electronic storage, transmission, and retrieval using various metadata encoding standards.
 Libraries primarily encode authority records using the MARC 21 format for authority data.
 Figure 2 shows a MARC name authority record for a person entity.
 It illustrates how authority metadata is encoded following the MARC format by using numeric tags that are machine-readable (see Figure 5).
 The authorized access point is recorded in the 100 tag and represents the established form for this person entity that is recorded in a bibliographic record anytime an information resource by, about or otherwise associated with this person is added to the library catalog.
-Variant access points are recorded in the 4XX tags and provide “see from” references to guide patrons and staff to the established form in the 1XX tag.
+Variant access points are recorded in the 4XX tags (the “X” referring to any numeral; e.g. 410, 411, or 430) and provide “see from” references to guide patrons and staff to the established form in the 1XX tag.
 Relationships from one entity to another are recorded in the 5XX tags and generate “see also” references such as a related corporate body or a recognized pseudonym under which an author also writes.